-Over four million people live in Los Angeles, which makes it the second most populous city in the United States.
+Nearly four million people live in Los Angeles, which makes it the second most populous city in the United States behind New York City.
 It’s also in a desert.
 Figuring out how to get water to Los Angeles and the rest of Southern California has always been one of the state’s greatest challenges.
 It’s also one of California’s greatest accomplishments.

 LA’s water supply and distribution system works a little differently from most.
-California has to get pretty creative in order to get us our water.
+California has to get creative in order to get water to its population.
 Did you know, for example, that a lot of LA’s water is melted snow?
-Here’s a quick rundown of a couple ways LA and Southern California gets the water we use every day.
-You’ll never look at your tap the same way again!
+Here’s a quick rundown of the three primary sources of water in LA and Southern California.

 California’s State Water Project (SWP) is the largest water system ever designed and maintained by a state government in the US.
 The system consists of 34 water storage facilities, reservoirs, and lakes, 20 pumping plants, 4 pumping-generating plants, 5 hydroelectric power plants, and 700 miles of open canal and pipeline.
-It supplies water to 25 million Californians and over 750,000 acres of farmland.
+It supplies water to 27 million Californians and over 750,000 acres of farmland.
 SWP water grows approximately 45% of the fruits and vegetables produced in the US!
 All told, the SWP accounts for 30% of Southern California’s water supply.
-In 2006, the SWP delivered 3.7 million acre-feet of water.

 The SWP uses the Governor Edmund G. Brown California Aqueduct to transport water for over 400 miles.
-It starts in Lake Oroville up in the Sierra Nevada mountains, then it ranges down across the Sacramento-San Joaquin Delta, and finally reaches LA and the rest of Southern California.
+It starts in Lake Oroville in the Sierra Nevada mountains where it ranges down across the Sacramento-San Joaquin Delta to finally reach LA and the rest of Southern California.
 Snow from the mountain tops and water collects in the valleys of Northern and Central California.
-It drains down into reservoirs, and then it’s pumped into the aqueduct.
+It drains down into reservoirs and then is pumped into the aqueduct.
 From there, the CWP distributes water to 29 different contracted water companies.
 These companies coordinate water distribution throughout Southern California.

 The SWP isn’t the only aqueduct system LA uses to get water.
 The 242 mile Colorado River Aqueduct (CRA) has been delivering water to Southern California for over 70 years.
 As it flows south, the Colorado river drains water from Utah, New Mexico, Arizona, and Nevada.
 Eventually, the Colorado River–and all the water it’s transporting–deposits into Lake Havasu in Arizona.
 That lake is where the CRA starts.
 From Havasu, the aqueduct runs west across the desert and into the east side of the Santa Ana mountains.
 Upon reaching Southern California, the water goes to several management companies who take the responsibility of making sure it gets to consumers like you.